 GETTING SUPPORT FROM THE FTAC

 The FTAC will consider cases where intrusive behaviour is causing particular concern or distress or is perceived as harassing or threatening.
-Potential cases for FTAC should be discussed with the Serjeant at Arms.
+Potential cases for FTAC should be discussed with Parliamentary Liaison and Investigation Team (PLAIT). x 4955

 Constituency offices are encouraged to maintain a good relationship with their local Police as they can often provide them with security advice that is tailored to their needs, taking into account any local threats.